- Fitness to Practise *New*

 - In the community and polyclinic pharmacies, you will provide primary healthcare for your patients or the general public.

-- Alternatively, those who wish to enter the pharmaceutical industry immediately upon graduation may also do so without completing the pre-registration training.
+- Alternatively, those who wish to enter the pharmaceutical industry immediately upon graduation may also do so without completing the post-course pre-registration training.
 Your strong foundation in pharmaceutical science will lead you to various opportunities in the fast-paced and dynamic pharmaceutical industry.

 12. What are the various opportunities that a Pharmacy undergraduate can expect, i.e., leadership building, research opportunities etc?